-To create a Retainer/Flat Fee contract:
+Create a Retainer/Flat Fee contract

 The Contracts page appears.